wietze/lolbas-website/_lolbas/Binaries/Ssh.md

 Created: 2021-11-08
 Commands:
   - Command: ssh localhost "{CMD}"
-    Description: Execute calc.exe on host machine.
+    Description: Executes specified command on host machine.
 The prompt for password can be eliminated by adding the host's public key in the user's authorized_keys file.
 Adversaries can do the same for execution on remote machines.
     Usecase: Execute specified command, can be used for defense evasion.
     Category: Execute
     Privileges: User